Zalkota/web3modal-tutorial/docs/blockforge/Plots.md

 <!-- Plot rankings can affect the amount of tokens the plot can generate.  -->
 <!-- A plot with a higher rank will generate more $FORGE tokens per day.  -->
 Players can increase the rank of their land by placing diamond blocks on their plot.
 Once a staked plot contains at least one block of diamond, then it can be set as vulnerable by the owner.
 When a staked plot is vulnerable, then it will generate $FORGE tokens for the owner.

+* Plot owners can generate additional $FORGE tokens when in-game

+* Plot owners can increase their in-game $FORGE generation by increasing the plot rank

+* Plot rank is determined based off the resources available within the plot

+* Rent Pass to other players to help receive a share of their generated $FORGE

+* Plot owners can rent their BlockForge pass to other players, and receive a share of the $FORGE tokens generated when the renter is in-game

 ## Island of Karniel